-When the first warm rays of spring sunshine lead to long queues at the ice cream van or parlour, we know we’ve hit the start of the annual Ice Age once again!
-From lollies to soft-serve to scoops, almost no one can resist the inherent delight of a smooth chocolate, strawberry or stracciatella ice cream.
-And, with sumptuous spring thoughts in our minds, we have put together 11 little-known and interesting facts about ice cream that just may surprise you – and might well inspire your next ice cream rush…
+When the initial rays of sunshine during summer lead to long queues at the ice cream van or parlour, we know we’ve hit the start of the annual Ice Age once again!
+From lollies to soft-serve to scoops, almost no one can resist the inherent delight of a smooth chocolate, strawberry or vanilla ice cream.
+And, with sumptuous summer thoughts in our minds, we have put together 11 little-known and interesting facts about ice cream that just may surprise you – and might well inspire your next ice cream rush…

 - The first ice-lolly was patented in the USA in 1923.
 It was invented by lemonade manufacturer Frank Epperson, who claimed to have stumbled upon the idea completely by accident in 1905 having left out a glass of lemonade with a spoon in it.
 It froze overnight to create the first lemonade ice-lolly.
 On 9th October 1923, Epperson’s fellow countryman Harry Bust registered a patent for vanilla ice cream on a stick with a chocolate coating.

 - Soft serve ice cream boomed in the 1970s and 80s.
 This type of ice cream initially created problems from a hygiene perspective: many people became ill after eating it as it was made using raw eggs.
 Today, soft serve ice cream no longer contains raw egg and professional soft ice cream machines use a pasteurised substitute instead.

 - In the 19th century, many Italian immigrants sold ice creams from a van or from the window of their home.
 Piles of floorboards were often placed in front of these so that customers could reach the window more easily, and the first ice cream parlours were born.